An Official Web Site for New Hampshire Government

 • Inform one's supervisor or a member of the Ethics Board of any employment contact with, or any offer made by, any person affiliated with an entity which is regulated by the Commission in any respect.
 The purpose of such disclosure is to enable the Commission to determine whether an employee should be recused from working on a matter before the Commission.

-• The Commissioners, Executive Director, Finance Director, General Counsel and Chief Engineer are prohibited by RSA 363:12-b from accepting any employment with any utility under the control of the Commission until one year after becoming separated from the Commission.
+• Consistent with RSA 363:12-b, the Commissioners, Executive Director, General Counsel, and Directors of Electric, Gas and Water, and Telecommunications are considered to be prohibited by RSA 363:12-b from accepting employment with any utility under the control of the Commission until one year after becoming separated from the Commission.

-• Government attorneys are held to an additional strict standard of conduct by the Code of Professional Responsibility as it applies to successive government and
+• Government attorneys are held to an additional strict standard of conduct by the Code of Professional Responsibility especially as it applies to successive government and private employment.

 V. CONSEQUENCES AND REMEDIES